fredgrd/me-u/README.md

 - [api-meu](https://github.com/fredgrd/api-meu) – Backend powering the real-time comms between clients

 ## Introduction
 Add your friends and create rooms to chat with them about what is going on in your life.
-Built with Swift and powered by a NodeJS backend, me&u uses a native implementation of WebSockets to enable you to chat with your friends in a whatsapp meets boards type of environment.
+Built with Swift and powered by a Node.js backend, me&u uses a native implementation of WebSockets to enable you to chat with your friends in a whatsapp meets boards type of environment.

+## Technologies

+### Backend
+- Node.js
+- Express
+- WebSocket (ws)
+- MongoDB Atlas
+- Mongoose
+- AWS (S3 + Elastic Beanstalk)
+- Firebase Cloud Messaging
+- Twilio

+### Frontend
+- Swift (UIkit)
+- WebSocket (URLSessionWebSocketTask)
+- Firebase Cloud Messaging (Notifications)

 ## Flows